 The next key will be to focus on building up your finances which will require building a budget and knowing your current expenses versus what you can begin stripping away to save money.

-Since you know a range of money you will need for your time on the trail from your planning above, you will now need to look at reaching this amount of money.
+Since you know the range of money you will need for your time on the trail from your planning above, you will now need to look at reaching this amount of money.

-If this number is more than you can actually afford to put away you have three options, change your start date, change your trail, or you can choose to add another part time job.
+If this number is more than you can actually afford to put away you have three options, change your start date, change your trail, or you can choose to add another part-time job.

-You must know that you can make this before you start on the trail as you won’t have a way for dedicated income unless you have built an income source before or other passive income source like stocks.
+You must know that you can make this before you start on the trail as you won’t have a way for dedicated income unless you have built an income source before or another passive income source like stocks.

-Many people will have hosted their videos to their YouTube channel, here is a good course that can teach you those skills, which may help add a supplemental income but shouldn’t be relied on as your primary funding method.
+Many people will have hosted their videos on their YouTube channel, here is a good course that can teach you those skills, which may help add a supplemental income but shouldn’t be relied on as your primary funding method.

-The last thing in this list is nearly as important, whether you own a home or rent someplace you are going to need to figure out how to get out of the lease or manage the lease to end on your terms.
+The last thing in this list is nearly as important, whether you own a home or rent someplace, you are going to need to figure out how to get out of the lease or manage the lease to end on your terms.

-If you own a house you need to think hard about whether you need to sell and be clear or if you plan to try and rent it out you need to find a property management team you trust to manage it on your behalf and make decisions on your behalf.
+If you own a house, you need to think hard about whether you need to sell and be clear, or if you plan to try and rent it out you need to find a property management team you trust to manage it on your behalf and make decisions on your behalf.

-If you plan to rent or have family stay there it will impact your budget as you will now need to have more money to possibly pay all the standard housing bills like a mortgage, power, water, heating, and more.
+If you plan to rent or have a family stay there it will impact your budget as you will now need to have more money to possibly pay all the standard housing bills like a mortgage, power, water, heating, and more.

 Now that you know which trail you are going to hike you want to double down on learning every in and out you can along the trail.

-Preferably you would be interested in knowing where the typical water sources are and where your camp sites are located, this gives you the two main factors you need to know.
+Preferably you would be interested in knowing where the typical water sources are and where your campsites are located, this gives you the two main factors you need to know.

-In planning you are working out all the miscellaneous details that are very important to know and to ensure you don’t miss something vital to your successful hike.
+In planning, you are working out all the miscellaneous details that are very important to know and to ensure you don’t miss something vital to your successful hike.

-This time also is where you figure out the plan to even get to the trail, can you fly, are you driving, a train, who knows!
+This time also is where you figure out the plan to even get to the trail, can you fly, or are you driving, a train, who knows!
 This will need to get you to the area to start and typically you will need a plan to get from the airport, for example, to the trailhead.